Riemannian Newton-type methods for joint diagonalization on the Stiefel manifold with application to independent component analysis: Introduction

 \section{Introduction}

 The joint diagonalization (JD) problem for $N$ real $n\times n$ symmetric matrices $A_1,A_2,\ldots,A_N$ is often considered on the orthogonal group $O(n)$.
-The problem is to find an $n\times n$ orthogonal matrix $X$ that minimizes the sum of the squared off-diagonal elements, or equivalently, maximizes the sum of the squared diagonal elements of $X^TA_lX,\ l=1,2,\ldots,N$ \cite{wax1997least}.
-For more information regarding finding non-orthogonal matrices, see \cite{yeredor2002non}.
-A solution to the JD problem is valuable for independent component analysis (ICA) and the blind source separation problem \cite{afsari2004some,cardoso1999high,cardoso1993blind,cichocki2002adaptive,Theis:2009:SDR:1532023.1532070}.
+The problem is to find an $n\times n$ orthogonal matrix $X$ that minimizes the sum of the squared off-diagonal elements, or equivalently, maximizes the sum of the squared diagonal elements of $X^TA_lX,\ l=1,2,\ldots,N$ \cite{cardoso1993blind}.
+For more information regarding finding non-orthogonal matrices, see \cite{cardoso1993blind}.
+The solution to the JD problem is valuable for independent component analysis (ICA) and the blind source separation problem \cite{afsari2004some,cardoso1999high,cardoso1993blind,cichocki2002adaptive,Theis:2009:SDR:1532023.1532070,comon1994independent,moreau2001generalization} because solving the JD problem leads to the diagonalization of cumulant matrices of signals.